Cyril Hare: Life and work

 Tragedy at Law has never been out of print, and Marcel Berlins described it in 1999 as "still among the best whodunnits set in the legal world."
 P. D. James went further and wrote that it "is generally acknowledged to be the best detective story set in that fascinating world."
 It appeared at no. 85 in The Top 100 Crime Novels of All Time.
 Of his other full-length novels, Suicide Excepted shows a man committing an almost perfect murder, only to find that a quirk of the insurance laws deprives him of his hoped-for reward.
-He was a member of the Detection Club.
+He was a member of the Detection Club from 1946.

 Cyril Hare's short stories were mostly written for the London Evening Standard.
 Among them, "The Story of Hermione", in which the eponymous character grows rich from the all-too-convenient deaths of several relatives, has been called one of the most chilling short stories ever written.
 "Sister Bessie" describes vividly the agonies of a blackmail victim and the desperate crimes he commits in the hope of freeing himself from his tormentor.
 "Miss Burnside's Dilemma" describes the predicament of a person who uncovers a piece of unscrupulous, but entirely legal, chicanery by someone she had previously admired.
 "A Life for a Life" explores the possibility of atonement for one's earthly sins after death.

-Having suffered from tuberculosis shortly after the Second World War, Gordon Clark was never again in full health and died at his home near Box Hill, Surrey at age 57.
+Having contracted tuberculosis shortly after the Second World War, Gordon Clark was never again in full health and died at his home near Box Hill, Surrey at age 57.
 His estate was valued at £29,106.

 He is buried at St. Michael's Church, Mickleham.